hivellm/gov/bips/BIP-00/AUTOMATION_WORKFLOWS.md

 const reviewPromptTemplate = `
 # BIP Review Request - ${bipId}

-You are conducting a comprehensive technical review of this BIP as part of the CMMV-Hive governance process.
+You are conducting a comprehensive technical review of this BIP as part of the HiveLLM governance process.

 ## BIP Files to Review:
 ${bipFiles.map(file => `@${file}`).join('\n')}